roq-trading/roq-cpp-samples/src/roq/samples/example-2/README.md

 ## Objective

-* Demonstrate basic event processing
+* Demonstrate how to maintain state and update a simple model

 ## What does it do?

-* Define regex patterns used for subscribing market data
-* Use the Trader interface to manage connections and event dispatching
-* Use the asynchronous logger to print relevant incoming events
+* Extends `example-1`
+* Cache instrument specific information (such as tick size) eventually required for placing orders
+* Process MarketByPrice and maintain depth
+* Compute weighted average price and exponential moving average

 ## Requirements